b-cubed-eu/invasimapr/README.md

 ##### iii) Resident abundance (context)

 Abundant residents exert more pressure.
-Typical resident abundance at each site comes from the same trait–environment model:
+Typical resident abundance at each site comes from the same trait-environment model:

 <a id="def-Nstar"></a>